Help get Nazanin Zaghari-Ratcliffe home

 Nazanin did not have a fair trial.
 She was only allowed access to a lawyer three days before her trial.

 In September 2016, Nazanin was sentenced to five years in Tehran’s notorious Evin prison for ‘membership of an illegal group’.

-We were told that she could face an additional charge, which would extend her imprisonment even further.
+We were told that she could face additional charges, which would extend how long she would be in prison for.

 Nazanin’s physical and mental health is suffering.